dwoodjr/drexel-courses/GMAP 395/Module 1/GMAP 395 - ASN 1 - Brief.md

 > [!success] By completing this assignment, you will:
 >
 > - Understand and apply procedural workflows to create modular assets.
-> - Develop an artistic vision aligned with the theme _Something from the Void_.
+> - Develop an artistic vision aligned with the theme.
 > - Gain technical skills in importing assets into Unity and optimizing them for real-time use.
 > - Explore Unity’s lighting systems to design atmospheric and visually appealing scenes.
 > - Develop an iterative workflow for asset creation, scene design, and troubleshooting.